PedroLuisBernardos/Tearlaments-Guide/reddit.md

 Grief is a Monster Reborn or a Foolish Burial in one card.
 It seems pretty great, but the problem is that you need to send one card with the same type or attribute from the tutored card, so in general you will send the same card you selected.
 It is also a good card to send to the GY, specially after banishing a Trap with TKash.

 A little tip if you really want to mill and have already a Reino: you can Summon TKash with Grief and then send Reino to GY since they are both WATER.

+Another nice interaction is to Special Summon Merrli and send form the field Havnis or Scheiren.
+Then you cl1 Merrli and cl2 the other girl to mill 3 then fuse.

 ## Tearlaments Heartbeat